 How to buy Apple shares

 The table below gives quick comparisons of the top brokers available, to help you find the right platform as soon as possible.
-If you’re ready to buy Apple shares now, simply follow one of these links and get started.
-If not, keep reading for more information.
+If you’re ready to open your portfolio now, then simply follow one of these links and get started.
+If not, keep reading to learn more about Apple.

 How to buy Apple shares, a step-by-step guide

-The process of buying shares in Apple isn’t massively complicated, so don’t worry even if you’re new to stock investing.
+The process isn’t massively complicated, so don’t worry even if you’re new to stock investing.
 These are the steps to follow in order to complete your investment:

 - Choose a broker.
-In order to buy Apple stock, you will need to use an online brokerage platform.
+The first thing you need is a broker platform.
 There are many different options to choose from, each with their own unique benefits and drawbacks.
 The comparison table above can help you select the right broker for you, and you can head to our comprehensive broker reviews if you’re still unsure.

 - Create an account.
 Once you’ve selected your broker, simply go to their website and create an account.
 The steps required for this will vary from platform to platform, but generally you can expect to have to provide your name, email address, phone number, and some form of photo identification.